If you’re reading this, you’re probably not trying to plan a “traditional” wedding day.

 Landmannalaugar is ideal if you want:

-These places are for couples who want the journey to be part of the day, not just the ceremony.
+This place is for couples who want the journey to be part of the day.

 Snæfellsnes Peninsula: Churches, Cliffs, and Coastal Charm